-Real Estate Partnerships - Most of the Plan's real estate investments are partnership interests.
-The Real Estate Partnership category also includes real estate investments held in similar structures such as private real estate investment trusts and limited liability companies.
+Real Estate Partnerships - Most of the Plan's real estate investments are primarily interests in private real estate investment trusts, partnerships, limited liability companies, and similar structures.
 Valuations for the holdings in this category are not based on readily observable inputs and are primarily derived from property appraisals.
 The fair value recorded by the Plan is calculated using the NAV for each investment.

-Collective Trust and Other Funds - Collective trust and other funds are comprised of shares or units in commingled funds that are not publicly traded.
-The underlying assets in these funds (U.S. stock funds, non-U.S. stock funds, commodity funds, and short term investment funds) are publicly traded on exchanges and price quotes for the assets held by these funds are readily available.
+Collective Trust and Other Funds - Collective trust and other funds are comprised of shares or units in commingled funds and limited liability companies that are not publicly traded.
+The underlying assets in these entities (U.S. stock funds, non-U.S. stock funds, commodity funds, hedge funds, and short term investment funds) are publicly traded on exchanges and price quotes for the assets held by these funds are readily available.
 The fair value recorded by the Plan is calculated using NAV for each investment.